evvanErb/basicFileEncryptor/README.md

 # basicFileEncryptor
 Basic 256 bit AES file encryptor written in python.

-Has only been tested on .txt files not on any other extension yet.
+Has been tested on .txt and .jpg files not on any other extension yet.

 To run call: